 A visit to Thailand

-Rice is one of the leading food crops in the world, representing not only a vital part of the individual’s nutrition in every-day life, but also a great revenue potential for African as well as Asian economies, as a whole.
+Rice is one of the leading food crops in the world, representing not only, a vital part of the nutrition of individual’s in every-day life, but also great revenue potential for African as well as Asian economies, as a whole.

 Although great efforts have been made to strengthen African rice production in order to meet domestic demand and increase farmers’ revenues, there still is room for improvement regarding strategic investments in research and development, production and trade infrastructure.
 CARI has realised that the Asian know-how in producing, trading and setting policies can be valuable benchmarks for combatting deficiencies in the African rice industry.
 Known as the world’s top rice exporter, Thailand serves as role model and a valuable benchmark.
 Therefore, a cross-continental learning exchange was established in 2016, a collaboration between CARI and the Better Rice Initiative Asia (BRIA).
 This year’s second exchange visit between BRIA and CARI partners from Nigeria, Ghana, Burkina Faso and Tanzania took place from 21st – 25th August 2017 across different provinces in Thailand.